Scalar conservation laws with stochastic forcing: Comparison, uniqueness, entropy solution and regularity

-The discussion after Definition \ref{d4} tells us that $f^\pm$ is solution to \refe{stoSCL} implies that $u^\pm$ is a solution to \refe{stoSCL}.
+The discussion after Definition \ref{d4} tells us that $f^+$ being solution in the sense of Definition \ref{d4} implies that $u^+$ is a solution in the sense of Definition \ref{defkineticsol}.
 Since $f=f^+$ a.e., this shows the reduction of generalized solutions to solutions.
+If now $u_1$ and $u_2$ are two solutions to \refe{stoSCL}, we deduce from \refe{L1compadd0} with $f_i=\mathbf{1}_{u_i>\xi}$ and from the identity